Top 29 Japanese Fashion Trends In 2022

 Pop & Block

-Pair your classic pants or e-girl pencil skirts with shades at the opposites segment of the color wheel.
+Pair your classic pants or e-girl pencil skirts with shades at the opposite segment of the color wheel.

 However, avoid sharp contrasts and pair shades of similar intensity levels.